jbillote/mbtl-scraper/README.md

 If no character is specified, then data is fetched for every character.

-Data for characters is scraped from the Mizuumi wiki and saved to JSON files in the `movelist/mbtl` directory in the project directory.
+Data for characters is scraped from the Mizuumi wiki and saved to CSV files in the `movelist/mbtl` directory in the project directory.
 The directories are created if they don't exist.

 ## Dependencies
 This project is dependent on the `beautifulsoup` and `requests` libraries, installed through `pip`.
 For more information, the full list of library dependencies are in `requirements.txt`, which can be used with `pip` to install all the required libraries.